qmatteoq/Copilot-for-M365-Plugins-Samples/samples/msgext-northwind-inventory-ts/lab/Exercise 03 - Add a new command.md

 4. **Implement Product Search by Company** that returns a list of products ordered by that company.
 5. **Run the app** and search of products that were purchased by a specified company.

+Note: The completed exercise with all of the code changes can by found in the `.\src\completed.zip` file.
+This can be useful for troubleshooting purposes.
+If you ever need to reset your edits, you can overwrite your changes with the contents of the `.\src\start.zip` file.
+You can copy all of the folders underneath the `start` folder in the zip file to the `src` folder in the project.

 # Step 1 - Extend the Message Extension / plugin User Interface

 1. Open **manifest.json** and add the following json immediately after the **discountSearch** command.
 Here you're adding to the **"commands"** array which defines the list of commands supported by the ME / plugin.